 - Criteria used in evaluation include skill with design, drawing, materials, and creativity.

-- The portfolio should include original artwork in 35mm slide or digital format compatible with Macintosh operating system (jpeg preferred).
+- The portfolio should include original artwork in digital format compatible with Macintosh operating system (jpeg or PDF preferred).

-- All slides or discs must be clearly labeled with your name and be numbered.
+- Any discs submitted must be clearly labeled with your name and be numbered.

 - A sheet numbered with each work's title, medium, dimensions, and level of completion (freshman, sophomore, junior, or senior).
 If the work was completed independently, be sure to clearly state your concept.